sssussu/informationsecurity/homework7.md

 - Introduction: Tor is a commonly used tool that allows users to browse the web and communicate anonymously, helping protect their privacy.
 - History and Intended Use of The Onion Router: Originally created by the U.S. Navy to secure communications, Tor is now used by various groups, including activists and journalists, who need anonymity.
 - How The Onion Router Works: Tor anonymizes internet traffic by passing it through several encrypted layers, making it hard to trace the user's original connection.
-- Tracking Criminals Using TOR: Although Tor hides users' identities, law enforcement can sometimes identify criminals by exploiting browser weaknesses or analyzing traffic patterns.
+- Tracking Criminals Using TOR: Although Tor hides users identities, law enforcement can sometimes identify criminals by exploiting browser weaknesses or analyzing traffic patterns.

 ### a) Install TOR browser and access TOR network (.onion addresses).
 (Explain in detail how you installed it, and how you got access to TOR.
 If you got TOR installed in the class, you can write this part from memory.
 Make not of it if you're writing it from memory and not as you work).